-If you are considering surrendering kittens or a mother with kittens less than 8 weeks of age, please read the information below before bringing them to Animal Humane Society.
+If you're considering surrendering kittens or a mother with kittens less than 8 weeks of age, please read the information below before bringing them to Animal Humane Society.

-One of the challenges we face with the high volume of kitten surrenders is kittens not old enough to adopt.
-Kittens less than 8 weeks typically are too young or do not weigh enough to have spay/neuter surgery and move to the adoption center.
-Because of this, they have to go to foster care for a week or two.
-Volunteer foster homes are in short supply during “kitten season” and the time in foster puts these animals in our care for a longer time.
-Finding volunteer foster care for moms with kittens is even more challenging.
+The kittens surrendered to AHS are often too young for adoption.
+Kittens less than 8 weeks old typically do not weigh enough to have spay/neuter surgery (a requirement before they become available for adoption).
+Because of this, they have to go to a volunteer foster home for a week or two.
+Foster homes are in short supply during the summer and fall, and time animals spend in foster care puts more demand on our resources.
+Additionally, finding volunteer foster care for moms with kittens is more challenging.

-*Medical Note: Animal Humane Society veterinarians and staff cannot legally treat or recommend treatment on animals that are owned and have not been surrendered to our organization.
-If you are having a medical problem with kittens, please contact your veterinarian immediately.
-If you are unable to provide treatment, you may surrender the kittens to AHS at any time.
-Please understand we have limited resources and cannot guarantee treatment or adoption for any animal surrendered to us.
-In addition, please note that once surrendered, normal surrender policies apply.
+*Medical note: Animal Humane Society veterinarians and staff cannot legally treat or recommend treatment on animals that are owned and have not been surrendered to our organization.
+If you're having a medical problem with kittens, please contact your veterinarian immediately.
+If you're unable to provide treatment, you may surrender the kittens to AHS at any time.
+Please note that once surrendered, normal surrender policies apply.